Sindhu782/Intro-to-AI/README.md

 The project features four distinct agents, each employing a different strategy to play Tic Tac Toe effectively are Minimax Agent ,
 Alpha-Beta Pruning Minimax Agent ,
-Expectimax Agent ,
+Expectimax Agent and
-Q-Learning Agent ,
+Q-Learning Agent .

 # How to Run the Code: